zoul/Finch/README.md

 =============

 Many people are having problems with OpenAL sound in the simulator.
-I have not found a definitive answer from Apple, but it seems that OpenAL simply does not work in the simulator.
-When run on the simulator, Finch will warn you that OpenAL is probably not going to work.
+I have not found a definitive answer from Apple, but it seems that OpenAL quite often does not work in the simulator.

 License
 =======